degreepath/auditor/tests/snapshots/2015-16/degree/bachelor-of-arts.md

 For this section, you must complete “Foundation”, “Core”, and “Integrative”.

 ## Foundation
-For this section, you must take all of the following courses:
+For this section, you must complete all of the following requirements:

-- First-Year Writing
+- “First-Year Writing”
-- Writing in Context
+- “Writing in Context”
-- Foreign Language
+- “Foreign Language”
-- Oral Communication
+- “Oral Communication”
-- Abstract and Quantitative Reasoning
+- “Abstract and Quantitative Reasoning”
-- Studies in Physical Movement
+- “Studies in Physical Movement”

 ### First-Year Writing
 For this requirement, you must take at least one course with the “FYW” general education attribute.